-Choosing select groups of people and organizations to sell to is called targeted marketing, or differentiated marketing.
+The segment(s) or group(s) of people and organizations you decide to sell to is called a target market.
+Targeted marketing, or differentiated marketing, means that you may differentiate some aspect of marketing (offering, promotion, price) for different groups of customers selected.
 It is a relatively new phenomenon.
 Mass marketing, or undifferentiated marketing, came first.
 It evolved along with mass production and involves selling the same product to everybody.
 You can think of mass marketing as a shotgun approach: you blast out as many marketing messages as possible on every medium available as often as you can afford.Robert Spellings, Jr., "Mass Marketing Is Dead.
-Make Way for Personal Marketing," The Direct Marketing Voice, March 20, 2009, http://thedirectmarketingvoice.com/2009/03/20/mass-marketing-is-dead-make-way-for-personal-marketing (accessed December 2, 2009).
-(By contrast, targeted marketing is more like shooting a rifle; you take careful aim at one type of customer with your message.)
+Make Way for Personal Marketing," The Direct Marketing Voice, March 20, 2009, http://thedirectmarketing (accessed December 2, 2009).
+By contrast, targeted marketing is more like shooting a rifle; you take careful aim at one type of customer with your message.